JSON and GeoJSON

 }

 This structure works well for point-based datasets, even though it's not full GeoJSON.
-The Polyteia Platform will automatically detect the "coordinates" field and convert it into a geometry column—just like it would with GeoJSON.
+The Polyteia Platform automatically recognizes the coordinates field and converts it into a geometry column—just like with GeoJSON.

-To create a map chart, your dataset must contain geographic information—either as polygons (e.g. district boundaries) or points (e.g. location coordinates).
+To create a map visualization, your dataset must contain geographic information—either as polygons (e.g. district boundaries) or points (e.g. location coordinates).
 This data must be uploaded in one of the following formats:

 .geojson